[Investigation] Cyprus: Russia's EU weak link?

 "Of course they're scared," Browder said.

 "When the Russians first come, they're friendly and charming and they offer financial favours which are too good to refuse.
 Then, once you've been compromised, they come with threats of blackmail and physical violence.
 It's standard operating procure.
-It's KGB 101," he said, using the Soviet-era name of Russia's main intelligence service.
+It's KGB 101," he said, using the Soviet-era name of Russia's main intelligence service, the FSB.

 A Russian oligarch would be unlikely to harm a Cypriot lawyer or politician, according to Mark Galeotti, a British writer on Russian organised crime.